Associate of Science Degree

 If you are pursuing transfer, you should contact the SOU School of Education early in the second year of your AS program to be advised of additional requirements and procedures for admission to SOU.
 If you transfer before completing this degree, your courses will be evaluated individually toward the general education requirements in effect at SOU.

-View / Download catalog information for Early Childhood Development: AS with SOU
+View / Download catalog information for Early Childhood Development: Associate of Science Degree

 For more information about SOU’s Early Childhood Development program, visit sou.edu/academics/education/.